sondosaabed/Intro-to-Information-Security/README.md

 # Intro-to-Information-Security

-This is a two part course in information Security:
+This is a three parts course in information Security:

 ## Part one: Single computer Security
 This part includes the lessions that starts with P1: